Washington DC Paralegal Career and Salary Guide

 Paralegal Certification in Washington DC

-Obtaining voluntary certification from one of these associations is highly recommended and even if not required, will be looked upon favorably by paralegal employers.
-For more information on becoming a paralegal, take a look at our guide Steps to Become a Paralegal For more information regarding paralegal education and employment in Washington DC please refer to the Washington DC paralegal associations listed below.
+Obtaining certification from one of these associations is highly recommended, as it is often preferred by paralegal employers.
+For more information on becoming a paralegal, take a look at our guide Steps to Become a Paralegal For more information regarding paralegal education and employment in Washington DC, please refer to the Washington DC paralegal associations listed below.

 Washington DC Paralegal Career and Salary Outlook

-LinkedIn is a good research resource where you can search on geography (Washington DC or city-level) for “paralegal” to find networking opportunities and also companies most associated with users identifying as paralegals; companies and government agencies in Washington DC with the most LinkedIn users as paralegals include:
+Law firms of all sizes, government agencies, corporations, and insurance groups provide opportunities for new paralegals.
+LinkedIn is a good research resource where you can search on geography for “paralegal” to find networking opportunities, job postings, and companies most associated with users identifying as paralegals; companies and government agencies in Washington DC with the most LinkedIn users as paralegals include:

 For more information about paralegal careers, take a look at our careers page.